 In choral phonetics (generally in singing phonetics) it makes more sense to indicate the vowels as tone pairs/tripples of formants.
 Vocalists learn to control their vocal tract in such a way that they can change individual formants in pitch, completely different from phonetic descriptions, where two formants are mostly moved simultaneously and unconsciously.
 I will shortly be submitting a proposal for a singing vowel chart that describes the exact location of every vowel, regardless of language.

-The possibilities to control choral vowels are limited in conventional voice training to the singers’ ability to implement the timbre by imitation, pictorial descriptions or word comparisons.
-In professional choirs comes the experience with which singers intuitively choose vowels that are well attuned to the musical context – usually without knowledge of the background.
+The possibilities to control chorus are limited in conventional voice training to the singers’ ability to implement the timbre by imitation, pictorial description or word comparisons.
+In professional choirs, the intuitively choose vowels that are attuned to the musical context – usually without knowledge of the background.
 The better a choir masters this, the better is its sound quality.